brikis98/yevgeniy-brikman-homepage/_posts/2013-04-02-some-ground-rules-for-debate.md

 Although I'll rely on some axioms as the basis for my reality, most of my claims will come from *theories*.
 I put this word in italics because it needs some explanation.
-Outside of a scientific context, the word theory often means that something is uncertain or unproven.
+Outside a scientific context, the word theory often means that something is uncertain or unproven.
 For example, people like to criticize the theory of evolution by saying "it's *only* a theory."